 Travel Freely is all about maximizing your free travel in the easiest way possible.
 So, start here with the Chase Sapphire Preferred card.
 It’s the easiest recommendation for beginners who are getting started with the best rewards credit card.
 It’s been around for a while, and it’s always at the top of the “best rewards cards” lists.
 Why?
 Chase Ultimate Rewards points are highly valued and incredibly flexible.
-Here are some other great reasons.

 However, don’t forget about the Southwest Companion Pass.